Manishak27/Manishak27/README.md

 - 👋 Hi, I’m @Manishak27
-- 👀 I’m interested in python
+- 👀 I’m interested in Java frameworks
-- 🌱 I’m currently learning python and sql
+- 🌱 I’m currently learning Microservices and Angular
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I’m looking to collaborate on data Full stack development projects

 - 📫 How to reach me ...